nodegui/svelte-nodegui/website/docs/guides/using-native-node-modules.md

 title: Using native Node Modules
 ---

-Native Node modules are supported by React NodeGui, but since React NodeGui is very likely to use a different V8 version from the Node binary installed on your system, the modules you use will need to be recompiled for React NodeGui's node/v8 version.
+Native Node modules are supported by Svelte NodeGui, but since Svelte NodeGui is very likely to use a different V8 version from the Node binary installed on your system, the modules you use will need to be recompiled for Svelte NodeGui's node/v8 version.
 Otherwise, you will get the following class of error when you try to run your app:

 ```sh